Spanish–Moro conflict: Wars in the 1800s

 In 1805 a treaty was made between the Sultan of Jolo and the Spanish Government whereby it was agreed that no foreign resident would be permitted in Sulu without the consent of the Spanish Government, and that in case of war between Spain and any foreign country the Sultan's ports would be closed against Spain's enemies.
 From 1806 to 1815 detailed accounts of piratical raids are infrequent.

 In 1813 a royal order incorporated the privateer fleet of the Philippines with the royal fleet.
-In 1815 the raiders took 1.000 natives prisoners and captured several Spanish, British, and Dutch vessels.
+In 1815 the raiders took 1,000 native prisoners and captured several Spanish, British, and Dutch vessels.
 In 1818 twenty-three Moro praus were captured or destroyed in a naval action off the coast of Albay. but later attacks were made by pirates upon Catanduanes Island and some towns of Albay and Camarines.

 In 1824, at Pilas.
-21 miles west of Basilan. a Moro fort was taken and severe losses inflicted upon its defenders, among the dead lying the Dato Ipoypo, called "the lash of the Visayas," who each year had carried off more than 500 persons.
+21 miles west of Basilan. a Moro fort was taken, and severe losses inflicted upon its defenders, among the dead lying the Datu Ipoypo, called "the lash of the Visayas," who each year had carried off more than 500 persons.
 The expedition also destroyed piratical boats at Jolo, Illana Bay, Polloc, and other parts of Mindanao.

 From 1827 to 1835 the records respecting Moro conflicts are meager.
 In 1836, under Salazar, a treaty (mainly commercial) was made with the Sultan of Jolo.
 In this same year hostile Moros were dislodged from Masbate.

 In 1842 a fort was erected in Basilan.
 In April 1843, a convention between the Sultan and the French emissary was made.
 It stipulated for equal rights of trade between the French and Joloan ports, and a later treaty, dated February 20, 1845, ceded the island of Basilan to Franco for the sum of 100,000 pesos.
-In 1844 the French war ship Sabine arrived at Zamboanga, and the commander notified the Spanish governor, Figueroa, that he had come to investigate the capture of some of his crew by the Maluso Moros: and later three other French vessels, under Vice-Admiral Cecille, arrived and blockaded the island of Basilan, the offender being the Dato Usak.
+In 1844 the French war ship Sabine arrived at Zamboanga, and the commander notified the Spanish governor, Figueroa, that he had come to investigate the capture of some of his crew by the Maluso Moros: and later three other French vessels, under Vice-Admiral Cecille, arrived and blockaded the island of Basilan, the offender being the Datu Usak.
 A Spanish force under Bocalan went immediately to Zamboanga, and soon the French raised the blockade.
 A Spanish fort was built at Pagsanjan, Basilan.
 Later the Davao country was ceded to the Spaniards by the Sultan of Mindanao.
 The Davao settlement was made by Jose Oyanguren, who, in 1849, took the fort of Hi jo.